Papua New Guinea

 The PNG Constitution protects new Governments from Parliamentary motions of no-confidence during the first 18 months of a five-year term.
 Once the 18-month moratorium expires, a successful no-confidence motion may result in a new Prime Minister forming a government without the need for a national election.
 If the no-confidence motion occurs during the last twelve months of a five-year term, a national election must be held.
 Changes in government following motions of no-confidence have been a characteristic of PNG politics since independence.

 Geographic proximity and historical links have given Papua New Guinea a special place in Australia's foreign relations and the bilateral relationship is one of our most complex and wide-ranging.
 Government relations are underpinned by the Comprehensive Strategic and Economic Partnership of 2020 and the Joint Declaration for a New Papua New Guinea-Australia Partnership, which is built on the Joint Declaration of Principles of 1987 (revised in 1992).
 Our leaders and ministers are in close and regular contact, including through an Annual Leaders' Dialogue and the Ministerial Forum.

 The Australia-Papua New Guinea Ministerial Forum is an annual high-level meeting between the two countries.
 Papua New Guinea hosted the 27th Ministerial Forum on 26 August 2019 in Port Moresby.
 Ministers agreed to cooperate in areas that will maximise bilateral and regional stability and prosperity, including through progressing the Comprehensive Strategic and Economic Partnership, enhanced trade and investment arrangements, development cooperation, critical infrastructure, defence, policing and border management.

 Defence and security cooperation

-2019 marks the 40th anniversary of the Papua New Guinea-Australia Defence Cooperation Program, by far our largest defence cooperation program with any country.
+2019 marked the 40th anniversary of the Papua New Guinea-Australia Defence Cooperation Program, by far our largest defence cooperation program with any country.
 Australia provided support for PNG's hosting of APEC in 2018, particularly assisting with security arrangements.
 This involved support from both the Australian Defence Force and the Australian Federal Police.
 The Papua New Guinea Defence Force made a valuable contribution to peace in the region through its decade long involvement in bringing peace and stability back to Solomon Islands.